revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 </details>

 ---
-10. What will be the output of the below code?
+10. What is the output of the below code?
 ```python3
 class Test:
     def __init__(self, a):